 A daily multivitamin supplement may be appropriate for older adults, especially those with reduced energy intake.
 All older adults should be advised to have a calcium intake of at least 1,200 mg daily.

 The imposition of dietary restrictions on elderly residents with diabetes in long-term health facilities is not warranted.
 Malnutrition and dehydration may develop because of lack of food choices, poor quality of food, and unnecessary restrictions.
 Specialized diabetic diets do not appear to be superior to standard (regular) diets in such settings.
-Therefore, it is recommended that residents be served the regular (unrestricted) menu with consistency in the amount and timing of carbohydrate.
+Therefore, it is recommended that residents are served the regular (unrestricted) menu with consistency in the amount and timing of carbohydrate.
 There is no evidence to support diets such as “no concentrated sweets” or “no sugar added,” which are often served to the elderly in long-term care facilities.
 Furthermore, it may often be preferable to make medication changes to control blood glucose than to implement food restrictions.

 Energy requirements for older adults are less than for younger adults.

-Physical activity should be encouraged
+Physical activity should be encouraged.